Lesson video

 So first of all, a quick question to get us started.

 What do the cities of Byzantium, Constantinople, and Istanbul all have in common?
-Well, the answer is that they are all the same city.

-But the city was originally a Greek colony, an important trading post founded by Byzas in 667 BCE, and it was called Byzantium after Byzas.
+Istanbul is the modern name, but the city was originally a Greek colony, an important trading post founded Byzas 667 BCE and it was called Byzantium, after Byzas.

 After the Greek world was taken over by the Romans, the city continued to thrive.

-And in 330 CE, the Roman emperor, Constantine, renamed the city Constantinople after himself.
+And in 330 CE the Roman Emperor Constantine renamed the city Constantinople after himself.

-And he wanted to increase its glory so that it became a new Rome.
+And he wanted to increase its glory so that it became a new Rome, Nova Roma, as he called it.

-And although the Roman Empire was facing decline, the people of Constantinople proudly thought of themselves as Roman and Christian.
+And although the Roman empire was facing decline, the people of Constantinople proudly thought of themselves as Roman and Christian.

-And this continued even when the Roman Empire collapsed and the main language switched from Latin to Greek.
+And this continued even when the Roman empire collapsed and the main language switched from Latin to Greek.

-So true or false, Emperor Constantine founded the city that is known today as Istanbul.
+So true or false, emperor Constantine founded the city that is known today as Istanbul.

 Decide if that's true or false.

-All right, if you chose false, then congratulations.
+Alright, if you chose false, then congratulations.

 It is indeed a false statement.